 Best time to cruise the Mexican Riviera

-Even though the Mexican Riviera is good all year, the best season to experience this part of the world is during the dry season, November through May.
+Even though the Mexican Riviera is good all year round, the best season to experience this part of the world is during the dry season, November to May.
 These months boast balmy temperatures, hovering around 70–80+ °F (21–27+ °C).
 Still, if you decide to embark on a cruise during the off-season, note that the most uncomfortable months are August and September due to the average of 90 °F (32 °C) paired with frequent rains and high humidity levels, not to mention Pacific hurricanes.

 Mexican Riviera cruise itineraries